kevindewalt/oldkevindewalt.github.io/_drafts/keithperhac.markdown

 How do you use that one feature that scratches the itch?
 The thing that made them want to get the app in the first place.

-ex — Gmail
+**Example: Gmail**

-I’ve never set up an email server since I got it.
-Because Gmail makes it so easy to do.
+I’ve never set up an email server since I started using Gmail.
 All I have to do is buy a domain name and point to their servers.
 I don’t worry about my inbox being hacked, going offline, etc. Email is really hard to set up and use for normal people… That’s the number one pain point.
 Gmail makes it as easy as possible.

 **What if you don't know what that feature is?** Ask your users: What is the number one thing that solves the problem?

 Then you can create automated emails, a concierge program, or even a landing page telling people: this is the pain point we solve.

 There’s *always* one major pain point.

 Focus and optimize your onboarding to solve it well.

 ##Optimizing intelligently

 A lot of people do cargo cult optimization.
 They do split tests and best practices...
 But they don’t test, they just believe it works.

 Years ago, an ebook came out talking about the 50 split tests on your sales page you have to do today.
 Things like making your background color blue converts 10% more.

 As a consultant, I optimize my clients' lead generation, and internal and software processes.
 We optimize based on data, so we tested it.
 It made the page look like crap and conversion dropped.

 Other people followed this book exactly.
 They didn't look at data.
 They just took the info and used it.